Celiashea/Women-Study-Abroad/README_en.md

 ## User Guide

-Click on the blue text to view.
+Please click on the blue text to view.
 Any useful websites, experience sharing, tools, and other resource links can be posted in the corresponding issues, especially those related to **women-exclusive** **application tips/programs/scholarships/policies**.

 > Sisters are welcome to contribute, brainstorm and share experiences.
 You can fork the repository and then submit an issue, or directly post resource links in the corresponding issue.

-> Below are interactive discussions, feel free to click the links to comment and join the conversation!
+> Below are interactive discussions, please feel free to click the links to comment and join the conversation!

 - ["Newbie Introduction"](https://github.com/Celiashea/Women-Study-Abroad-24fall/issues/2)